UAB doctor offers advice on Memorial Day safety

 “If I were exposed, I would ask to be a part of the trial,” she said.
 “But outside of that, I would not just prescribe anybody that medication mainly because of the safety associated with the medication.”

-Lee says President Trump was referencing a post-exposure profylaxis.
+Lee said President Trump was referencing a post-exposure profylaxis.
 That’s when someone is exposed to a virus and then given medication to hopefully prevent them from getting it.
-She says UAB is doing those.
+She said UAB is doing those.

 Concerns about numbers

-Lee says she has concerns about what she’s seeing with the coronavirus numbers in Alabama.
-In the last couple weeks, she says the numbers have been either the same or have gone up a bit.
+Lee said she has concerns about what she’s seeing with the coronavirus numbers in Alabama.
+In the last couple weeks, she said the numbers have been either the same or have gone up a bit.
 They’re not going down like doctors want them to.
-She says if you look at UAB’s numbers, they’re continuing to see a consistent number of patients being admitted with COVID-19.
-She says it looks like the curve is flattening, but it’s not going down the way doctors want it to.
+She said if you look at UAB’s numbers, they’re continuing to see a consistent number of patients being admitted with COVID-19.
+She said it looks like the curve is flattening, but it’s not going down the way doctors want it to.